 Remember, aside from the Festival de Cannes, the only other 'official' events are: Quinzaine des Réalisateurs (Directors' Fortnight), Semaine de la Critique (International Critics' Week), and L'ACiD (Association of French Independent Film Distributors).

-The Marché du Film is of course also official, as is it's side-bar, the Short Film Corner, but there is no prestige in being part of these events - they are simply marketplaces for buying and selling films.
-Any coat-tail event which claims to be associated with either is a scam.
+The Marché du Film is of course also official, as are its side-bars, the Short Film Corner, Frontières, NEXT, and the Doc Corner, but there is no prestige in being part of these events.
+They are simply marketplaces for buying and selling films.